 Creating a full-fledged session plugin involves quite some work.
 So, what if you just want to write a simple test application which would, let's say, wait for incoming commands over TCP connection and send something in return?
 We already have a TCP connection plugin, should we re-implement the whole thing?
 Besides, what if our simple test application also needs to run over Serial, not just TCP?
 Wouldn't it be better if we could write a simple piece of code which would "ride" the existing connection and just add-on desired features?

 That's what IO Ninja layers are for.
 A layer is a module you attach on top of existing session (which provides basic transport functionality), and the layer extends it.
 A layer can:

-This allows writing all kinds of protocol analyzers/emulators, testing programs and other useful utilities which are capable of working independently from the underlying transport.
+This allows writing all kinds of protocol analyzers/emulators, filters, testing programs and other useful utilities which are capable of working independently from the underlying transport.